fivetran/dbt_asana_source/README.md

 Check [dbt Hub](https://hub.getdbt.com/) for the latest installation instructions, or [read the dbt docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.

 ## Configuration
-By default this package will run using your target database, and the `asana` schema.
+By default, this package will run using your target database and the `asana` schema.
 If this is not where your Asana data is (perhaps your Asana schema is `asana_fivetran`), add the following configuration to your `dbt_project.yml` file:

 ```yml
 # dbt_project.yml